lasselarsendk/ModelFlow/README.md

 You need Python 3.6+ with asssociated libraries.
 The easy way is to install Anaconda Python [https://www.anaconda.com/distribution](https://www.anaconda.com/distribution)

-In addition to the standard packagdes in the Anaconda distribution you need: **Graphviz** and **cvxopt**: they can be installed by running a command window from the Anaconda prompt and stating
+In addition to the standard packagdes in the Anaconda distribution you need: **Graphviz** and **cvxopt**: they can be installed by running a command window from the Anaconda prompt and execute theese commands

 `
 conda install graphviz

 conda install cvxopt
 `